Bill-Ju/STARIM/README.md

 To get started with the code and reproduce our results, please follow the instructions below.

-## Install Required Packages
 pip install -r requirements.txt

-## Running the Code
 You can test the performance of the two main variants of STARIM: STAR-M (Model-based) and STAR-N (Neural-based).

-1. Test STAR-M (Model-based STARIM)
+# 1. Test STAR-M (Model-based STARIM)
 STAR-M directly leverages a mechanistic propagation model for influence estimation, making it straightforward to run.

 python STAR-M.py

-2. Test STAR-N (Neural-based STARIM)
+# 2. Test STAR-N (Neural-based STARIM)
 STAR-N utilizes a learned neural network to model the propagation process.
 This requires generating specific training data (propagation trajectories) and training the neural propagation model beforehand.

-# Step 1: Generate propagation trajectory training data
-# This script will generate the necessary data files in the 'data' directory.
+Step 1: Generate propagation trajectory training data .This script will generate the necessary data files in the 'data' directory.

 cd data
 python generate_train_data_traj.py
 cd ..

-# Step 2: Train the neural propagation model
-# This step trains the GNN-based propagation model.
-python train_model.py -pwd /path/to/your/STARIM -propagation_data ic
+Step 2: Train the neural propagation model.
+This step trains the GNN-based propagation model. python train_model.py -pwd /path/to/your/STARIM -propagation_data ic

-# Step 3: Run STAR-N for influence maximization
-# After the model is trained, execute STAR-N to find the optimal seed set.
-python STAR-N.py -pwd /path/to/your/STARIM -propagation_data ic
+Step 3: Run STAR-N for influence maximization.
+After the model is trained, execute STAR-N to find the optimal seed set. python STAR-N.py -pwd /path/to/your/STARIM -propagation_data ic